Shivalinga (2016 film)

-Shivalinga is a 2016 Indian Kannada-language horror comedy mystery film written and directed by P. Vasu.
-The film stars Shiva Rajkumar, Vedhika, Shakthi Vasudevan, Sadhu Kokila and Urvashi.
+Shivalinga is a 2016 Indian Kannada-language horror thriller film written and directed by P. Vasu.
+The film stars Shiva Rajkumar, Vedhika and Shakthi Vasudevan with Sadhu Kokila and Urvashi in supporting roles.
 Produced by K. A. Suresh, the film's music is composed by V. Harikrishna.
 The film's cinematography and editing was handled by PKH Das and Suresh Urs respectively.
 The film revolves around Rahim who died a mysterious death.

 The film which began production in 2014 was released on 12 February 2016 to positive reviews and became successful at box-office.
 The climax of the film was reported to be taken straight out of an Agatha Christie novel.